f1vlad/precious-metals-markets/README.md

-Returns a boolean depending on whether or not precious markets trading is open or closed for a given time.
+Returns a boolean if precious markets trading is open or string time until market opens.
 The time provided could be current or in the future/past.

 Usage:
 ```